StateFarmInsCodingCompetition/2023-StateFarm-CodingCompetition/README.md

 ### Git

-You will need to have [git](https://git-scm.com/downloads) installed on your machine.
+You will need to have [Git](https://git-scm.com/downloads) installed on your machine.
 It is supported on many platforms.
-For more on git and VSCode, see [this guide](https://code.visualstudio.com/docs/sourcecontrol/overview).
+For more on Git and VSCode, see [this guide](https://code.visualstudio.com/docs/sourcecontrol/overview).
 For other editors, you will need to search around the Internet.

 ## Considerations